jo56/dla-simulation/README.md

 ## Parameters

-The simulation has 24 adjustable parameters organized into four categories.
+The simulation has 28 adjustable parameters organized into five categories.

 ### Movement Parameters